 And no we are not talking about Justin Beiber’s song.
 We are referring to the 10,000 hours rule to mastery.
 If you are practicing it then it is time for you to stop going on that path and bring your focus on the right one.
 But, before we understand what it truly takes to master a skill let us see what 10,000 hours rule is all about!

 What is the 10,000 hours rule?

 It is a common rule of thumb that claims that to master anything in life all you have to do is spend 10,000 hours on it.
 After that, you will be mastering that skill!
 So, according to this rule, you have to spend 1 year and 51 days of deliberate practice to become world-class in any field.

 Now if you are thinking where did we get this rule wrong read further!

 Where did the 10,000 hours rule come from?

-The concept of 10,000 hours rule was first proposed by Malcolm Gladwell in his book (one of the bestseller) Outliers: The Story of Success.
+The concept of 10,000 hours rule was first proposed by Malcolm Gladwell in his book (one of the bestsellers) Outliers: The Story of Success.
 He came up with this book and the rule after he analyzed different findings.
-These findings include: